Community and Clinical Herbalism

 Cultivating Skills

-Arise Botanicals offers classes in partnership with Family Services, Community Crops, Morrill Hall, Bright Lights, Central Community College, Southeast Community College and more.
+Arise Botanicals offers classes in partnership with Family Service, Community Crops, Morrill Hall, Bright Lights, Central Community College, Southeast Community College and more.
 I also partner with local businesses to offer small hands-on workshops and pop-up events.
-Over the past year, I’ve been invited into existing programming with a number of community partners.
-This has been a joy to expand into.
 If you would like to invite Arise Botanicals to bring educational events to your group, organization or business, please read more under Workshop Offerings and reach out via my contact form.

 Apothecary